CodelyCompany/codely/README.md

 - Docker
 - Kubernetes

 To run project you need to fill required environment variables in `docker/dev/docker-compose.yml` or in `kubernetes/production/configmaps/*.yaml` and `kubernetes/production/secrets/*.yaml`

 ## Admin user

 There is one created admin user in project.
-To accept exercises you have to be logged as administrator with those credentials:
+To accept exercises you have to be logged as administrator with those
+credentials:

 - Login: admin@example.com
 - Password: AdminAdmin123

+## Token validation

+In our project, we use the Auth0 authorization system using a free billing plan.
+Only 1000 machine-to-machine token requests per month are available in the free plan.
+Therefore, when the tokens run out, you will need to comment out the relevant code fragments and disable validation and token requests.
+In functions where a token is fetched and returned, "fake_token" should be returned.

+Files that need to be edited:

+- `backend/index.js` line 23
+- `backend/routes/exercises.js` line 15
+- `backend_containers/index.js` line 17
+- `frontend/src/helpers/useToken.js` line 10
+- `tests/wdio.conf.js` line 7
+- `tests/wdio_ci.conf.js` line 7

 ## Build and push project